mauromezze/IntelGalileo-SpacebrewWebsocket/README.md

 ## Examples

-There example included with this library, EchoExample, will connect to echo.websocket.org, which hosts a service that simply echos any messages that you send it via Websocket.
+The example included with this library, EchoExample, will connect to echo.websocket.org, which hosts a service that simply echos any messages that you send it via Websocket.
 This example sends the message "Hello World!".
 If the example runs correctly, the Arduino will receive this same message back over the Websocket and print it via Serial.println.